 In 2004, she moved to the Isle of Skye to work with Dualchas Architects, after two years on Skye, she returned to Glasgow to establish their mainland office.
 She was Principal Architect there until Autumn 2011.
-During this period, she worked on many rural housing and community projects throughout Scotland and it’s islands, winning several awards for her work, including the Grand Prix Award and Residential Award at the 2008 Rose Design Awards.
+During this period, she worked on many rural housing and community projects throughout Scotland and it’s islands, winning several awards for her work.

 Ann co-founded Edo Architecture, a small Architecture and research studio, which undertook several community based projects, over a period of 18 months.
 These included Everybody’s House and the Ghost of Water Row, a community architectural installation, which won an RIAS award and was runner up in the prestigious Andrew Doolan Awards for Best Building in Scotland in 2013

 She formally established Ann Nisbet Studio in late 2013.
 The studio’s first major project Newhouse of Auchengree, which was completed in 2015, won several awards including the GIA Supreme Architecture Award, a Scottish Award for Quality in Planning, RIAS Award and a RIBA National Award.
 The project was also shortlisted for RIBA House of the Year.
 In 2017, Ann was a finalist for ‘RIAS Emerging Architect of the Year’ and nominated as one of ‘five to watch in 2018′ by the Architects’ Journal